LearnWeb3DAO/Layer2/README.md

 What's to stop bad actors from spamming a rollup network with bad transactions, or from spamming the network with fraud proof verifications?
 And where does the money come from for Layer 1 to verify transactions if challenged?
 To answer this question, we introduce 3 players in this space:

-Asserter: proposes to add a block of transactions to the main chain.
+A user that proposes to add a block of transactions to the main chain.
+In this example, we will call this the `asserter`.
-Challenger: asserts that a particular block of transactions from a certain `Asserter` is fraudulent.
+A user that asserts that a particular block of transactions from a certain `asserter` is fraudulent.
+In this example, we will call this the `challenger`
-Verifier: a smart contract on the main chain that verifies that a given block of transactions is valid.
+A smart contract on the main chain that verifies that a given block of transactions is valid.
+In this example, we will call this the `verifier`

 An `asserter` has to provide a bond to propose a block of transactions, usually in the form of some ETH.
 A `challenger` also has to provide a bond (usually ETH) to make a challenge.
 The `verifier` will verify the transaction(s) on the main chain.

-If the `asserter` is found to be fraudulent, they lose their entire bond.
-The `verifier` gets half of their bond for processing the verification, and the `challenger` gets the other half as a reward for finding the fraud.
+If the `asserter` is found to be fraudulent, they lose some of their bond.
+The `verifier` gets some of the asserter's bond for processing the verification, and the `challenger` gets another portion of the asserter's bond as a reward for finding the fraud.

-If the `asserter` is found to **NOT** be fraudulent, the `challenger` loses their entire bond.
-The `verifier` gets half of their bond for processing the verification as before, and this time the `asserter` gets the other half as a reward for their trouble.
+If the `asserter` is found to **NOT** be fraudulent, the `challenger` some of their bond.
+The `verifier` gets some of the challenger's bond for processing the verification as before, and this time the `asserter` gets some of the challenger's bond as a reward for their trouble.

 #### ZK Rollups

 ZK stands for "Zero Knowledge" and it's a method by which one party (the prover) can prove to another party (the verifier) that a given statement is true while the prover avoids conveying any additional information apart from the fact that the statement is indeed true.
 More on [Zero Knowledge Proofs](https://en.wikipedia.org/wiki/Zero-knowledge_proof).

 In this rollup, there are no individuals doing the verification.
 Instead, everyone who proposes a new set of rolled up transactions to be added to the main chain constructs a zero knowledge proof for it.
 This can be automatically verified by the smart contract that controls adding transactions to the main chain.
 In particular, the proposer constructs a certain kind of zero knowledge proof, called a [zk-SNARK](https://en.wikipedia.org/wiki/Non-interactive_zero-knowledge_proof), which is a `non-interactive zero knowledge proof`, meaning that this proof requires no interaction between the prover and the verifier.

+For a deeper dive in `zk-SNARK`s, refer to David Wong's series, (The Missing Explanation of zk-SNARKS)[https://www.cryptologie.net/article/507/the-missing-explanation-of-zk-snarks-part-1/]

 #### ZK vs Optimistic